qindrew/lammps-dlext/README.md

 ## Installation

-Make sure that you have LAMMPS installed and it was built as a shared library, and that the LAMMPS Python module is also installed.
+Make sure that you have LAMMPS installed and it was built as a *shared library*, and that the LAMMPS Python module is also installed.
 If appropriate, activate the python environment where the LAMMPS Python module can be found.